See here for video tutorials on a variety of MeL databases

 Below we highlight some of the databases in MeL.
 The following will give you a good idea of the scope of MeL, as well as some of our specialty products.

 Next, read the description which tells about the types of topics covered in this set of resources.
 If it seems like this fits your question, click on the link and try a search.

 Access to MeL databases is generally via a Geo-IP URL assigned to each subscription resource.
 In the event that this link does not automatically connect you, it may be necessary to demonstrate your Michigan residency by entering your driver's license or State ID number or your name and library barcode (your library must be a MeLCat participant).
 Entering this information will not track you in any way - MeL is not tied in to the Secretary of State's office or any other state or local governmental agency.
 Michigan residents need to log in because the databases are purchased specifically for Michigan residents.

 Non-Michigan residents can check for resources similar to what the Michigan eLibrary offers by contacting their local library.

-If you're looking for information on one of these topics, check out the Gateway and use the Key Resources.
+If you're looking for information on one of these topics, check out the Portal and use the Key Resources.
 Descriptions of each database can guide you to the one that will be most likely to meet your needs.

-The MeL Kids Gateway contains several resources that are excellent tools for introducing reading, comprehension, and research skills to young learners.
+The MeL Kids contains several resources that are excellent tools for introducing reading, comprehension, and research skills to young learners.
 BookFlix, Britannica School – Learning Zone, and Early World of Learning are three examples to be found in the Homework Helpers section.
 Others offer ebooks and bilingual resources too.

 If you need a good place to start a general search, General OneFile has information on almost any topic.
 It contains magazines, journals, newspapers, travel guides, and video files on a wide variety of topics and more than 25 years of backfile.
 The articles are generally full text, not just summaries, and are updated daily.
 The reading level is for the general public.